EmineSener/Sentiment-Analysis-on-Automobile-Brands/README.md

 I have created a static and limited website, allowing you to preview the web application without running the Flask server.
 You can access the [website](https://eminesener.github.io/SentimentAnalyseBrands/)

+Because it was a sample, separate HTML files for 29 brands couldn't be generated for the static website.
+In this case, a single page for Mercedes has been created as an example.

+To access pages for other brands, running a Flask application is required.